ming436534/modelizr/docs/modifiers/QueryModifiers.md

 #### `generate()`

 Causes the query tool to return the generated query as a string.

+> No modifiers can be chained after using this modifier

 Does not apply to **request**.

 ```javascript
 console.log(query( ... ).generate())